xsuite/xsuite/docs/intrabeam_scattering.rst

     :align: center

 This example, quite similar, shows how to do the same but with an excitation constraint between the transvserse planes.
+Notice how this time a specific factor between transverse emittances is respected through their evolution to the steady-state.

 .. literalinclude:: generated_code_snippets/ibs_steady_state_emittances_excitation.py
    :language: python